avinetworks/terraform-provider-avi/website/docs/d/avi_serverautoscalepolicy.html.markdown

 In addition to all arguments above, the following attributes are exported:

+* `delay_for_server_garbage_collection` - Delay in minutes after which a down server will be removed from pool.
+Value 0 disables this functionality.
+Field introduced in 20.1.3.
 * `description` - User defined description for the object.
 * `intelligent_autoscale` - Use avi intelligent autoscale algorithm where autoscale is performed by comparing load on the pool against estimated capacity of all the servers.
 * `intelligent_scalein_margin` - Maximum extra capacity as percentage of load used by the intelligent scheme.
 Scalein is triggered when available capacity is more than this margin.
 Allowed values are 1-99.